-The preparation process includes purchasing uniforms (PreK-9th), and purchasing books and attending the August co-teacher training (K-9th).
+The preparation process includes purchasing uniforms, purchasing books, and attending the August co-teacher training (K-12th).
 Additionally, incoming co-teachers will be matched with an experienced ACS mom through our “Mustang Match” program.

-Note: Co-Teacher training in August is mandatory for the primary co-teaching parent (K-9th).
+Note: Co-Teacher training in August is mandatory for the primary co-teaching parent (K-12th).
 One evening session during training is required for both parents.

 Austin Classical School admits students of any race, color, and national or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at our school.
 Austin Classical does not discriminate on the basis of race, color, or national or ethnic origin in the administration of admission or financial aid.